Preheat oven to 350 degrees.

 Bake for 25 minutes or until golden brown.

-Space biscotti pieces no more than ½ inch or so apart from each other on either a wire rack or parchment paper (hello easy clean-up) dip a metal whisk into the glaze, allowing some of the excess to drip off.
-Then quickly drizzle back and forth, back and forth across sections of your Biscotti Continue until they are glazed as you like.
-You can also place glaze in a small plastic baggie, snip off one end and drizzle the glaze from there, your choice.
+Glazing: Space biscotti pieces no more than ½ inch or so apart from each other on either a wire rack or parchment paper (hello easy clean-up) dip a metal whisk into glaze or melted white chocolate,quickly drizzle back and forth, back and forth across sections of your Biscotti Continue until they are glazed to your liking.